sakshamrai101/gymScout/README.md

 **Backend**:
 - Node.js with Express.js
 - MongoDB for database
-- Google Places API for gym suggestions 📍
+- Google Places API for gym suggestions

-🏆 Highlights
+Highlights
 What Makes GymScout Awesome?

 - User-Friendly: Simple interface, dynamic filters, and clear navigation.
 - Community-Driven: Ratings and reviews make gym hunting a breeze.
 - Accuracy at Its Core: Using the Haversine formula for real-world distance calculations.

-💪 Let’s Get Fit Together!
-Whether you're a casual gym-goer or a hardcore fitness enthusiast, GymScout is here to help you find your next workout haven. 💥

-Made with ❤️ and 💪 by Saksham Rai 😊